Art & Parkinson’s

 Hal came up with a name for our boat: the S.S.
 Hope.

 What would it look like?
+What sea would it sail upon?
 What would we patch it with?
 What would be our compass?
 (Love and forgiveness?)
-How to not worry when the compass momentarily doesn’t work and we’re blown off course?
+How to not worry when the compass is momentarily broken and we’re blown off course?

 The Perfect Caregiver